abhirampadhi/WeatherForecastApp/README.md

-## Steps to Setup
+### Steps to Setup

 - Clone the repository and enter the directory
 - Run the command `dotnet restore`
 - Run the command `dotnet run`

-### Yo need to generate a Bearer token to access Weather forcast API
+### You need to generate a Bearer token to access Weather forcast APIs
 Step- 1: Register a user (use sample request)

-* POST `/auth/register`
+* POST `api/auth/register`

-    * Adds the user's details to the database and returns the JWT token along with the user information after the user enters their information.
+    * Register user's details to the in memory database and returns the JWT token along with the user information after the user enters their information.
     * Post Http Request Link: `https://<YOUR-DOMAIN:PORT>/auth/register`
     * Request Body Example: